★★★★★

 Sprain

 A sprain is a form of muscle or ligament damage.
 A quick movement that stretches the muscle past its breaking point causes this injury.
-Sprain victims frequently hear a popping sound when the damage occurs.
-Massagers can exacerbate ligament and muscle sprains.
+People experiencing a sprain may sometimes hear a popping sound at the moment of injury.
+Using massage tools on a sprained area can worsen the damage and delay recovery.

 Strain

 Whenever a muscle is strained beyond its usual range of motion, an injury of this sort results.
 This is frequently the consequence of poor form, quick movements, and misuse of the muscles.
-The massage gun's intense pounding action can worsen strains.
+Using a massage gun on a strained muscle can intensify the injury and delay healing.

 Inflammation

 Damage-related inflammation is the body's natural reaction to injury.
 The body sends blood to the injured region, causing inflammation.
 Tendinitis, fasciitis, bursitis, and periostitis are a few common inflammatory disorders.
-Patients with inflammation shouldn't use a massage gun.
-It might make things worse and delay recovery.
+Individuals experiencing inflammation should avoid using a massage gun, as it may worsen the condition and slow the healing process.

 Fractured bones

 Even though this one might seem obvious, some people have attempted it.
 Fractured bones shouldn't be subjected to percussion massage gun therapy.
-This also applies to individuals who have been cleared to exercise.
-Any amount of hammering can shatter or fracture the repaired bone.
-Never do it!
+This applies even to individuals who have been cleared for exercise.
+Applying force to a broken or recently repaired bone can cause further fractures or serious injury.
+Do not attempt this under any circumstances.

 Safety Guidelines for Using a Massage Gun

 Extended periods of massage may not necessarily result in faster recovery.
-Due to the strength of the massage gun, you should keep your sessions to a maximum of three minutes for any big muscles, such as the quadriceps, and a maximum of two minutes smaller muscles like those around the neck.
-Get the circulation flowing and stimulate the muscles just enough to relax them.
+Due to the strength of the massage gun, you should keep your sessions to a maximum of three minutes for any big muscles, such as the quadriceps, and a maximum of two minutes for smaller muscles like those around the neck.
+Focus on improving circulation and gently stimulating the muscles just enough to promote relaxation.

 At all costs, avoid using your massage tool on your legs if you take blood thinners to prevent clotting.
 Visit a nearby massage parlor instead, and request a Swedish-style massage.

-Do loud, high-frequency vibrations make you queasy?
-If so, proceed cautiously when using your massager close to your head.
+If loud, high-frequency vibrations make you feel queasy, use caution when applying a massage gun near your head.
 A standard massage gun's beat is strong enough to displace the fluid in your inner ear, which can result in nausea and vomiting in some people.

-Additionally, people should avoid using the massager on any numb parts of their bodies.
-This is particularly problematic for those who may have peripheral neuropathy, which is usually brought on by diabetes.
+People should avoid using a massage gun on any areas of the body that are numb.
+This is especially important for individuals with peripheral neuropathy, often caused by diabetes.
 You could hurt yourself without even realizing it if you don't have dependable sensory input.

 • Never administer to minors, the elderly, or anybody with a medical condition for whom it is not recommended in the unit's documentation.
 First, speak with your healthcare practitioner.